-Facebook has come under fire for allegedly failing to remove sexualised pictures of children from its website.
+Facebook under fire over allegations it failed to remove sexualised pictures of children

 Damian Collins, chairman of the Culture, Media and Sport Committee, expressed "grave doubts" at the social media giant's ability to moderate content.

 The BBC said it used Facebook's "report button" to flag up 100 photos on the website but 82 were not removed, with an automated response saying they did not breach "community standards".

 The images included under-16s in sexualised poses, pages aimed at paedophiles and an image appearing to be taken from a child abuse video.

 Among the items not permitted under Facebook's community standards is "sexually suggestive content".